The first step after acquiring the materials was jointing two boards to make an extra wide board. This is the base for the entire bedside table.

 It was now time for the final glue-up!

-The parallel clamps were the star of the show on this one, helping to push the wood into the tight fit and ensure the glue adherese properly.
+The parallel clamps were the star of the show on this one.

 I applied one more top coat of varnish to really pop the colour and give it a glossy finish.